Need to know how to enable it? Go here.

 ∎ Denotes updated information

-The 2Q19 earnings season began this week, with 24 companies having reported (5.2% of market cap).
-Ourcurrent estimate for 2Q19 earnings is $39.21, rising 1.5% y/y so far, but we expected approximately 5.3% y/y growth this season.
-Thus far, 83% of companies have beaten on earnings, while 38% have beaten on revenue.
+With 482 companies having reported (98.2% of market cap), our current estimate for 2Q 2019 is $40.55, and EPS growth is at 4.9% y/y.
+Thus far, 74% of companies have beaten on earnings, while 42% have beaten on revenue.
+While margin growth is expected to contract slightly, our current estimates show margins remaining healthy at 11.5%.
 Slower global growth, lower oil prices, a stronger USD, margin pressures and fading effects from tax reform will continue to weigh on earnings this quarter.
-Healthcare is expected to lead earnings given M&A activity, and utilities, communication services and consumer discretionary are likely to have positive earnings growth.
 We anticipate low to mid single digit earnings growth for 2019 as a whole.